-All six species of Australian glider are found in Queensland, five of them in the south-east of the State.
-They range in size from the tiny feathertail glider, which can sit in a child’s hand, to the solitary and regionally vulnerable greater glider.
+All seven species of Australian glider are found in Queensland, six of them in the south-east of the State.
+They range in size from the tiny feathertail glider, which can sit in a child’s hand, to the solitary nationally and regionally vulnerable greater glider.

 QGN aims to raise awareness of gliders and their habitat requirements.
 We want to improve community knowledge and interest in gliders.
 We hope to achieve by being a hub for glider conservation, research and information exchange in Queensland.
 We want to educate communities to enable them to support their local glider populations.